MX-techno/Key_Hunter_Max/README.md

 # Key_Hunter_Max
-search for bitcoin keys, wallet files, seed phrases in any files To start, you can use programs 1 and 2.
+search for bitcoin keys, wallet files, seed phrases in any files To start, you can use programs VS Code or PyCharm.
 Python must also be installed on the computer.
 You can configure some options in the program.
 1- on line 17 you can enter the number of threads.
 The default is 10.
 2- in line 18 you can select the percentage of repeated characters in the key.
 By default, if more than 25%, the key will be thrown into the trash.